Lucknow Mahotsav | 2026 Date & Details

 Beyond the Main Events

 Throughout these 10 days, parallel activities run simultaneously.
 Heritage walks take people through old Lucknow’s narrow lanes.
 Photography exhibitions capture the city’s changing face.
 Literature meets bring together writers and poets.
 Film screenings showcase regional cinema.
-Sports tournaments engage younger crowds.
+Sports tournaments and vintage car rallies engage different crowds.

 The festival creates temporary employment for hundreds of locals who work as guides, vendors, and support staff.
 Hotels, restaurants, and transportation services see a significant boost, making the event crucial for the city’s economy.